NOAA-OWP/inundation-mapping/README.md

 While very rare, you may want to add more dependencies.
 You can follow the following steps:

-- From inside your docker container, run the following command from your root directory in your docker container :
+- From inside your docker container, run the following command from your root directory in your docker container:
     ```bash
     pipenv install <your package name> --dev
     ```
     The `--dev` flag adds development dependencies, omit it if you want to add a production dependency.

-    This will automatically update the Pipfile in the root of your docker container directory.
-If the environment looks goods after adding dependencies, lock it with:
+    This will automatically update `Pipfile` and `Pipfile.lock` in the root of your docker container directory.

-    ```bash
-    pipenv lock
-    ```

-    This will update the `Pipfile.lock`.
-Copy the new updated `Pipfile` and `Pipfile.lock` in the FIM source directory and include both in your git commits.
+    Copy the updated `Pipfile` and `Pipfile.lock` in the FIM source directory and include both in your git commits (with the example volume mounts above, this could be accomplished by `cp Pipfile* /foss_fim/`).
+Then you will need to create a new docker image (see Build Docker Image in the [Installation](#installation) section above).
 The docker image installs the environment from the lock file.

 **Make sure you test it heavily including create new docker images and that it continues to work with the code.**